 Information Technology.
 The Director's primary function is to organize and develop an integrated communications system to be used across all branches of ASMSU.
-The Director also acts as a technical resource with all equipment and data and administers the ASMSU website.
+The Director also acts as a technical resource with all equipment and data.

 Freshman Class Council (FCC).
 Through ASMSU, FCC serves as the voice of the freshman class and coordinates activities for the freshman class.
 The council is appointed by the Student Assembly each fall through an application process.
 Applications are available in the ASMSU Business Office located at 307 Student Services Building.